GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 date_published: 2019-09-04
 ---

-Juniper, SRX and Junos are trademarks of Juniper Networks Inc or its affiliates in the United States and/or other countries.
+Juniper, SRX, and Junos are trademarks of Juniper Networks, Inc. or its affiliates in the United States and/or other countries.

 _Disclaimer: This interoperability guide is intended to be informational in nature and shows examples only.
 Customers should verify this information by testing it._

 ## Introduction

 Learn how to build site-to-site IPsec VPNs between [Cloud VPN](https://cloud.google.com/vpn/docs/) on Google Cloud Platform (GCP) and Juniper SRX300

 For more information about Cloud VPN, see the [Cloud VPN overview](https://cloud.google.com/compute/docs/vpn/overview).